On the $ \Gamma $-convergence of the Allen-Cahn functional with boundary conditions: Minimizing partitions and the structure of the minimizer

 In this section we begin with the basic definitions of minimizing partitions.
-Then we underline the relationship of minimizing partitions in $ \mathbb{R}^2 $ with the minimizers of the functional $ \tilde{J}_0 $ and by imposing the appropriate Dirichlet conditions, we analyze the structure of the minimizer of $ \tilde{J}_0 $ that we obtain from the $ \Gamma $-limit.
-Utilizing a Bernstein type theorem for minimizing partitions we can explicitly compute the energy of the minimizer in Proposition \ref{PropositionEnergyEqual3} and by regularity results in \cite{Morgan} we can determine the precise structure of a minimizer subject to the particulary boundary conditions in Theorem \ref{TheoremTriod}.
-In the last subsection we note that we can extend these results to the mass constraint case.
-Finally, in subsection \ref{subsectionMinDim3} we make some comments for the limiting minimizers in dimension three. $ \\ $
+Then we underline the relationship of minimizing partitions in $ \mathbb{R}^2 $ with the minimizers of the functional $ \tilde{J}_0 $ and we analyze the structure of the minimizer of $ \tilde{J}_0 $ that we obtain from the $ \Gamma $-limit.
+Utilizing a Bernstein type theorem for minimizing partitions we can explicitly compute the energy of the minimizer in Proposition \ref{PropositionEnergyEqual3} and by regularity results in \cite{Morgan} we can determine the precise structure of a minimizer subject to the limiting boundary conditions in Theorem \ref{TheoremTriod} and prove uniqueness.
+In subsection \ref{subsectionMinDim3} we make some comments for the limiting minimizers in dimension three.
+Finally, in the last subsection we note that we can extend these results to the mass constraint case. $ \\ $

 Let $ \Omega \subset \mathbb{R}^n $ open, occupied by $ N $ phases.
 Associated to each pair of phases $ i $ and $ j $ there is a surface energy density $ \sigma_{ij} $, with $ \sigma_{ij}>0 $ for $ i \neq j $ and $ \sigma_{ij} = \sigma_{ji} $, with $ \sigma_{ii}=0 $.
 Hence, if $ A_i $ denoted the subset of $ \Omega $ occupied by phase $ i $, then $ \Omega $ is the disjoint union